-Because they know their co-workers, ambassadors are advantaged in motivating their colleagues to achieve healthier lifestyles.
+Because they know their co-workers, ambassadors are adept at motivating their colleagues to achieve healthier lifestyles.
 They act as both champions of wellness and catalysts for change, providing opportunities for their University of Iowa co-workers to increase their energy levels, enjoy more productive work days, and ultimately feel better.

 You will enjoy many benefits as a Wellness Ambassador, including: